-Most of us plan on serving a special roast for a special holiday meal or gathering, but which roast should we serve for this most important meal of the year?
-Let me help you decide…
+Most of us plan on serving a special roast for a special holiday meal or gathering, but which roast should you serve for this year?
+Let us help you decide…

-When choosing a rib roast, insist on the highest grade possible.
+When choosing the most wonderful roast, insist on the highest grade possible.
 We offer USDA Prime (or True Prime Rib) as well as ‘High Choice’ or ‘Premium Choice’ beef – these are the top few percentile of quality beef ribs in the country.
 We also age our ribs for at least 28 days before cutting – extended aging increases taste and tenderness of high grade beef.

 Holiday Roast Primer – Rib Roast cooking instructions, tips, seasonings and sauces